DieterSteinhauser/project_documentation/sphinx/engineering/active_filters.rst

 .. figure:: reference/filter_response.png
   :align: center

-  Figure 2: Magnitude Response and Step Response of Butterworth, Bessel, and Chebyshev filters [3]_.
+  Magnitude Response and Step Response of Butterworth, Bessel, and Chebyshev filters [3]_.

 Response of the Chebyshev filter has a steeper attenuation